Michael-Cowie/Notes/Math/calculus/derivatives/notation.md

 \frac{dy}{dx} = \lim_{\Delta x \to 0} \frac{\Delta y}{\Delta x}
 ```

 From this definition alone, $dy$ and $dx$ **are not independent algebraic quantities** that may simply be cancelled like ordinary fraction behaviour.
 The symbol $\frac{dy}{dx}$ represents **a single mathematical object**, the derivative.
 Nevertheless, Leibniz deliberately designed his notation to reflect the idea of infinitesimal changes.
 In Leibniz's original conception, $dy$ and $dx$ represented infinitesimally small changes in the variables $y$ and $x$, and the derivatives was viewed as the ratio between them.
 Although modern calculus no longer defines derivatives in this way, the notation preserves this intuition.

-A subtle but important distinction should also be made the derivative and the differential.
+A subtle but important distinction should also be made between the derivative and the differential.
 Although it is common to write

 ```math
 \frac{dy}{dx} = f'(x)